freelkee/Arduino-Clock/README.md

-The object of the research is to develop a real time clock with the possibility of setting an alarm clock, using the DS3231 module on the Arduino UNO platform.
+The objective of the research is to design a real-time clock with an alarm clock feature, utilizing the DS3231 module on the Arduino UNO platform.
-The purpose of the work is to develop a real-time clock with subsequent testing.
+The purpose of this project is to develop a functioning real-time clock and conduct subsequent testing.
-In the course of the work, the structure and principle of the real-time clock was developed, the software for the microcontroller was developed (sketch in Arduino IDE).
-Also, based on the technical specification and the circuit diagram we analyzed and selected an element base, developed a functional scheme and algorithm of the device, and wrote a program that implements the real-time clock.
+During the course of the project, we established the structure and principle of the real-time clock, developed the microcontroller's software (sketch in Arduino IDE).
+Additionally, we analyzed the technical specifications and circuit diagram to select the appropriate components, devised a functional scheme and algorithm for the device, and created a program to implement the real-time clock.
-As a result of the work, a prototype device based on the Arduino UNO microcontroller was developed, which allows to display the real time on the display, set the time parameters and set the alarm clock.
+As a result of our efforts, we successfully built a prototype device using the Arduino UNO microcontroller.
+This device is capable of displaying the current time on a display, adjusting time parameters, and setting an alarm clock.